-This 5-day classroom-based course provides the fundamental networking skills required to deploy and support Windows Server 2016 in most organizations.
+This e-learning course provides the fundamental networking skills required to deploy and support Windows Server 2016 in most organizations.
 It covers IP fundamentals, remote access technologies, and more advanced content including Software Defined Networking.

 - 3 months access to e-learning materials

 In addition to professional experience, students who attend this training should already have the following technical knowledge:

 - Experience working with Windows Server 2008 or Windows Server 2012

 - Experience working in a Windows Server infrastructure enterprise environment

 - Knowledge of the Open Systems Interconnection (OSI) model

 - Understanding of core networking infrastructure components and technologies such as cabling, routers, hubs, and switches

 - Familiarity with networking topologies and architectures such as local area networks (LANs), wide area networks (WANs) and wireless networking